arcboundrav/evodom/README.md

 bias toward any type of Card---i.e., we prefer each type of Card equally.

-Then P is a uniform distribution over I where every element of P is equal to 1 / C. In the limit of sampling N >> C Card types according to P, the number of times each Card type is sampled will tend to the same value, N / C.
+Then `P` is a uniform distribution over `I` where every element of `P` is equal to `1 / C`.
+In the limit of sampling `N >> C` Card types according to `P`, the number of times each Card type is sampled will tend to the same value, `N / C`.

-A uniform probability distribution over I is conceptually equivalent to a fair die with 17 faces where each face is labelled by a distinct integer in I.
+A uniform probability distribution over `I` is conceptually equivalent to a fair die with 17 faces where each face is labelled by a distinct integer in `I`.

-The default selection procedure is then analogous to rolling such a die, noting the index i on the face that comes up, then returning the Card type T[i].
+The default selection procedure is then analogous to rolling such a die, noting the index `i` on the face that comes up, then returning the Card type `T[i]`.

 In contrast to a fair die, over many rolls the uneven distribution of weight inside a loaded die causes certain outcomes to occur more frequently than others.
-To represent preferences for certain Card types relative to others it is therefore necessary for P to be a non-uniform discrete probability distribution over I.
+To represent preferences for certain Card types relative to others it is therefore necessary for `P` to be a non-uniform discrete probability distribution over `I`.

 The space of discrete probability distributions searched by the genetic algorithm is described [here](#model-spaces).